NHSDigital/nhs-notify-supplier-api/docs/collections/_consumers/acceptance.md

 **Endpoints:**

-- GET /letters - retrieve allocated list of letters that are ready to be printed.
+- GET /letters - retrieve allocated list of letters that are ready to be printed

 **Objectives:**